Earth Goddess (sculpture)

 Earth Goddess is a ceramic sculpture in St Austell, Cornwall.
-It was created by ceramicist Sandy Brown.
-Earth Goddess was unveiled in June 2022 and is the tallest ceramic sculpture in the United Kingdom.
+It was created by ceramicist Sandy Brown and was unveiled in June 2022.
+It is the tallest ceramic sculpture in the United Kingdom.

 Description

-Earth Goddess was created by the English ceramicist Sandy Brown.
-Earth Goddess is 11.5 meters in height with 6 meter wide arms and stands in a square in the town of St Austell in the English county of Cornwall.
-It depicts a female figure with outstretched arms decorated with bright 'blobs' of colour.
-It is formed from five large circles of clay places on top of each other.
-Each circle is formed of three parts.
-The BBC News reporter Rebecca Jones described the construction of Earth Goddess as "Technically challenging ... a bit like giant ceramic beads on a metal pole".
-The creation of Earth Goddess cost £90,000.
-Upon completion it was the tallest ceramic sculpture in the United Kingdom.
+Earth Goddess stands in a square in the town of St Austell in Cornwall.
+It was created by the English ceramicist Sandy Brown and depicts a female figure with outstretched tubular arms and decorated with bright 'blobs' of colour.
+Its body consists of five large circles of clay, each formed in three sections, placed on top of each other somewhat like beads threaded on a pole.
+The statue is 11.5 m in height with 6 m wide arms and upon completion was the tallest ceramic sculpture in the United Kingdom.

 Background

-Earth Goddess forms part of the Austell Projects – Whitegold Art Trail of 18 newly commissioned public art works of ceramic sculptures that reflect the historic china clay industry of St Austell.
+Earth Goddess was created at a cost of £90,000 as part of the Austell Projects – Whitegold Art Trail of 18 newly commissioned public art works of ceramic sculpture to reflect the historic china clay industry of St Austell.
 The trail is intended to form part of the economic regeneration of St Austell.
-The curator of the Austell Projects, Alex Murdin, said that the purpose of the project was to "encouraging people to think differently about their place and see it differently as well".
+The curator of the Austell Projects, Alex Murdin, said that the purpose of the project was "encouraging people to think differently about their place and see it differently as well".

-Brown described her motivation for creating Earth Goddess as wanting the " ... sculpture to make an impact and I wanted her to be female and making an impact".
-The choice of a female form for the sculpture was due to Brown's perception that there was a lack of large scale female forms in public art and it " ...sort of took me right back actually to my mother – my mother was criticised by her parents for being a girl.
+Brown described her motivation for creating Earth Goddess as wanting "to make an impact and I wanted her to be female and making an impact".
+Brown chose a female form because of her perception that there was a lack of large-scale female forms in public art and because of memories of her mother, who "was criticised by her parents for being a girl.
 They were farmers, they wanted sons.
 And so my mother was never able to celebrate being female, so I think it's about time that we did."